 The safari element lasts for a week, starting off with the first night at Ndjamena, the capital, staying at an excellent hotel, and then flying by private charter into Zakouma.

-One then spends a week at Camp Nomade, in this wildlife concentrated region, with a couple of nights fly camping (in my case, we wanted to see the large herds of elephant that had moved along the Salamat River and we drove through the park to the other side, where we were rewarded with two days of elephant viewing).
+One then spends a week at Camp Nomade, in this wildlife concentrated region, with a couple of nights fly camping (in my case, we wanted to see the large herds of elephant that had moved along the Salamat River and we drove through the park to the other side, where we were rewarded with two days of elephant viewing, even seeing the elephants coming up to the ranger station for water!).

 Since the expansion of the park this year, wild dog can be found further north in the Park and again, may be a reason for moving camp.